liferay/liferay-docs/devGuide/en/chapters/11-service-builder.markdown

 ![Figure 11.x: Relating entities is a snap in Liferay IDE's *Diagram* mode for `service.xml`.](../../images/service-builder-relate-entities.png)

-Switch to *Source* mode, for `service.xml` and see that Liferay IDE created a column element for a location ID in the Event entity:
+Switch to *Source* mode in `service.xml` and note that Liferay IDE created a column element for a location ID in the Event entity:

      <column name="locationId" type="long"></column>

-Now that our entity columns are in place, let's specify how to order the entity instances retrieved from the database.
+Now that our entity columns are in place, let's specify a default order for the entity instances retrieved from the database.

-#### Step 6 - Define ordering of service entity instances
+#### Step 6: Define ordering of service entity instances

 Often, you'll want to list multiple instances of a given entity.
 And you may want to list them in a particular order.
-Liferay let's you specify a default ordering for each entity in your `service.xml` file.
-We'll demonstrate using our event listing portlet.
+Liferay lets you specify a default ordering for each entity in your `service.xml` file.
+We'll demonstrate using the Event Listing portlet.

 For our example, we want to return Event entities in order by date, earliest to latest.
 And we want to return Location entities alphabetically by name.
 It's